Scholarships

 • Be a graduating senior from the Schenectady City School District

-• Pursue studies in and complete a degree in Science, Math, Engineering, and/or Technology
+• Pursue studies in Science, Math, Engineering, and/or Technology

 • Maintain good academic standing